 Why not try out the present continuous on your own?
 Leave some of your favorite examples in the comments!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and wishes she were that girl running in the picture above!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and wishes she were that girl running in the picture above!
 Whoo hoo!